bzdiop/bzdiop.github.io/_pages/about.md

 My research is in applied microeconomics, with a focus on health and migrations.
 I am interested in understanding the factors --- frictions and preferences -- that influence individuals decisions to relocate within a country.

-Prior to starting my PhD, I was a staff researcher at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/labs/crime), and supported health-focused at the [gui2de](https://gui2de.georgetown.edu/#).
+Prior to starting my PhD, I was a staff researcher at the [University of Chicago Crime Lab and Urban Labs](https://urbanlabs.uchicago.edu/labs/crime), and at [gui2de](https://gui2de.georgetown.edu/#).

 ## Research